An update on “dissin’ the Prez”

 And finally, it is within the realm of possibility that that consummate Showman – Donald Trump – actually “played those far-right conservatives like a piano.”
 That is, it’s possible that Trump is the “New York Liberal” that Ted Cruz said he was.
 (Or at least more of a moderate than he let on, either of which – liberal or moderate – would have doomed his Republican nomination.)

-At the very least it’s looking like Donald – like life itself – is like a box of chocolates.
+At the very least it’s looking like Trump – like life itself – is like a box of chocolates.
 And as that great philosopher Forrest Gump observed, “You never know what you’re gonna get.”

 * * * *